insaneinthemembrane/fetish/README.md

 For the hybrid period

-- 600 second block target
+- 480 second block target
-- difficulty adjusts each blok
+- difficulty adjusts each block
 - 15 confirmations for mined coins